jlyonsmith/shovel/doc/FileContains.md

 The desired position of the `content`, one of:

 - `before` to place the `content` before the `regex`.
-The assert fails if `regex` is not found in the file, or `content` does not appear before it.
+The assert throws if `regex` is not found in the file.
+If `content` does not appear before it, then the content is inserted.
 - `after` to place the `content` after the `regex`.
-The assert fails if the `regex` is not found in the file, or `content` does not appear after it.
+The assert thrown if the `regex` is not found in the file.
+If `content` does not appear after it then the content is inserted.
 - `over` to place the `content` over the `regex`.
-If no `regex` is specified for this option, then the entire file contents are replaced.
-If the `regex` is not found, then the assert succeeds if the `content` is found in the file, otherwise it fails.
+If the content is found, then the assert succeeds, If the `regex` is found the new content replaces it, otherwise the new content is added at the end of the file.
+- `all` to replace the contents of the file with `content`.
+If the file already contains `content` then the assert succeeds, otherwise it fails.

 ### `regex: string`